Top 10 Indy Car Drivers of All Time

 In more than 110 years of competition in the American championship car racing, now presented through the IndyCar Series, thousands of racing drivers left their trails on the race tracks across the North America.
-Here is the list of drivers who were, according to statistics, the best of all.
+Here is a list of top 10 IndyCar drivers of all time – backed by statistics.
 We are looking at the total number of wins, number of championship titles and the victories at Indianapolis 500.

 Since 1905, when the first AAA (American Automobil Association) championship was organized, the premium American open-wheel single-seater series were held under as the USAC National Championship, CART Champ Car, Indy Racing League and finally, since 2008, only as the IndyCar Series.
 We collected the results from all those series.

 AJ Foyt (67 wins, 7 titles, 4 Indy 500)

 An absolute number 1 in the history of the American motorsport is AJ Foyt (born 1935).
 He was honored as the American Driver of the Century.
 The numbers show why.
 Anthony Joseph Foyt recorded 67 wins competing in the USAC sanctioned series between 1957 and 1984, taking seven championship titles (1960, 1961, 1963, 1964, 1967, 1975 and 1979).

 He participated at Indianapolis 500 race regularly between 1958 and 1993, becoming one of only three drivers with four wins.
 Foyt won the greatest American race in 1961, 1964, 1967 and 1977.
 Foyt wasn’t great only in the open-wheel racing because he managed to win also the NASCAR’s Daytona 500 (in 1972), 24 hours of Daytona (1983 and 1985) and 24 hours of Le Mans (1967).
 After retiring from racing, he remained successful as a team owner, winning two championship titles (in 1996 and 1998) and one Indy 500 race (in 1999).